-Are people with unrecognized ADHD potentially at higher risk for joining so-called “high-control” groups, such as fundamentalist religions?
-If so, what might be the trade-offs for having “external structure”?
+Are people with unrecognized ADHD potentially at higher risk for joining so-called “high-control” groups?
+This might include cults (including anti-psychiatry cults), extreme political movements, or even certain types of fundamentalist religions or churches?
+If so, what might be the trade-offs for having “external structure” provided for you?
 That’s the topic of this post.

 A friend wrote to me recently.
 News of a study hit close to home for her—literally and figuratively: The Biological and Cognitive Underpinnings of Religious Fundamentalism.
 It was published in Neuropsychologia, a peer-reviewed scientific journal that focuses on cognitive neuroscience.